WhitePaper-Network/GrayBot-Voice/readme_en_tmp.md

 - `Host this bot yourself`

 ## Notification
-Please note that the operating organization White Paper and its related parties are not responsible for any damage caused by using this program and bots.
+Please note that the operating organization WhitePaper and its related parties are not responsible for any damage caused by using this program and bots.